umanitoba-cssa/constitution/README.md

-# Constitution for the University of Manitoba Computer Science Students Association
+# Constitution for the University of Manitoba Computer Science Students' Association
 Last modified: May 16, 2023

 ## Contributing